 You will complete a range of liberal arts core courses, as well as core music classes in music history, music theory, aural comprehension, and keyboard harmony and improvisation.
 You will also take music technology courses such as recording technology, audio for video, and electronic technology.

 As part of your degree, you will spend one semester studying abroad.
-This degree has study abroad opportunities in both Prague and Paris.
+This degree has study abroad opportunities in Prague, Paris and Abu Dhabi.

 You'll have the opportunity to intern at major New York City recording studios, media companies, and performance venues such as Sony Music, Radio City Music Hall, Birdland, and the Metropolitan Opera.
 Internships have often led to permanent employment opportunities.